GuitarHero1969/Nice-Smooth-Extended-TODO/README.md

-Features nice CSS transitions, icons and a pop-up modal.
+Features nice CSS transitions, font-awesome icons and a pop-up modal.